deebot/ROSDev_Guide/README.md

 		chmod +x twistControl.py

 - Run node
+  You can run the node directly from the python file or you can create a executable.
+To run the node directly do

 		./twistControl.py

 - Create an Executable.
+  If you want to have a executable that you can run from anywhere using ros2 run <package name>< executable name>

   In the setup.pkg file.
 Add following

 		"turtle_twist = turtlecontrol.twistControl:main"
+  turtle_twist will be the name of the executable.

 - Build the executable

 		colcon build --packages-select turtlecontrol

+  or

+		colcon build --packages-select turtlecontrol --symlink-install

+  This command saves us the hassle of building again when we make change to our python code for the node.

   The executable will be called "turtle_twist".
 The location of installation is mentioned in setup.cfg.